kg86/satcomp/README.md

   * for SLP a pair (start symbol, production rules), where the production rules are stored in a list.

 	A non-terminal is given by the triplet (`from`, `to`, `char`) such that its expansion is the substring T[`from`..`to`-1].
-	Each production rule having the shape
+	Each production rule has the shape
       1) (`from`, `to`, `char`): [], or
       2) (`from`, `to`, None): [(`fromLeft`, `toLeft`, `charLeft`), (`fromRight`, `toRight`, `charRight`)]

     In the first case, we know that this non-terminal expands to a single character `char`.
     In the second case, the non-terminal has two non-terminals children, each defined again by this triplet of `from`, `to`, and `char` value.

-Please see below for concrete examples in how the output looks like.
+Please find below concrete examples in how the output looks like.

 ## Running Examples

 ### Computing minimum string attractors with PySAT

-The following program compute a minimum string attractor of size `factor_size = 497` for the dataset `grammar.lsp` having a length of 3721.
+We compute a smallest string attractor of size `factor_size = 497` for the dataset `grammar.lsp` having a length of 3721.

 ```bash
 pipenv run python src/attractor_solver.py --file data/cantrbry/grammar.lsp --algo min